 Go to the Journal Citation Reports database:

-For a Subject search, click the 'select categories' option in the left column and click the check box next to the appropriate category.
-You can select more than one category at a time.
+For a Category (subject) search, click the browse by journal box (not the category box!) and then select the select category option on the left menu.
+Click the check box next to the appropriate category.
 Then browse down to the bottom and click 'submit'.

 You can customize the indicators shown by clicking on the 'Customize Indicators' option in the top left.
-Other indicators often usefule include:
+However you must first create an account (free) to use these options.
+Other indicators often useful include: